LetrangerV/rock-paper-scissors/README.md

 non-random distribution of moves which we want to adapt to.
 * deployment configuration is out of scope

+## Configuration
+Except standard spring application properties there are following properties:
+* decay - float value in range from 0 to 1.
+Sets memory decay for Markov's chain.
+1 is perfect memory.
+Decay in range from 0 to 1 -> model would forget earlier observations and adapt to changes faster

 ## Build
 `./mvnw clean package` under JDK 11